MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 |--------------------|-------------|-------------|
 | `markdownHeaderDepth` |`h1`, `h2`, `h3`, `h4`, `h5`, `h6(default)` | This parameter determines the deepest header level that is considered when parsing, allowing for flexible handling of document structure (for example, when `markdownHeaderDepth` is set to `h1`, the parser only recognizes top-level headers that begin with "#", and all lower-level headers are treated as plain text).
 If not specified, it defaults to `h6`.

-This setting can be changed after initial creation of the indexer, however the structure of the resulting search documents might change depending on the markdown content.
+This setting can be changed after initial creation of the indexer, however the structure of the resulting search documents might change depending on the Markdown content.

 For **`oneToMany`** submode, you should review [Indexing one blob to produce many search documents](search-howto-index-one-to-many-blobs.md) to understand how the blob indexer handles disambiguation of the document key for multiple search documents produced from the same blob.